Aayuzzz/Credit_Card_Transaction_and_Fraud_Analysis/README.md

 Dataset included in this repository: ~15,000 records

-🔹 The dataset was reduced to ensure:
+🔹 The dataset was intentionally reduced to:

-Smooth performance
+Improve performance

-Easy reproducibility
+Ensure easier reproducibility

-Compliance with GitHub file size limits
+Make the project GitHub-friendly while still preserving fraud patterns

-🔹 The reduced dataset is a sampled subset of the original data and is used only for analysis and visualization showcase purposes.
+🔹 The reduced dataset is a sampled subset of the original data and is used for demonstration and visualization purposes only.

-🛠️ Tools & Technologies
+🛠️ Tools & Technologies Used

 Python (Pandas, NumPy, Matplotlib, Seaborn)